ben-oldham1/Spotify-Analysis/README.md

 ## Aims & Objectives
 The aim of this project is to improve my React skills, by creating a basic application.
 ## Background
 Spotify exposes a wide selection of data through its web API.
-You can retrieve data such as a user's top artists and tracks (which requires OAuth2 authentication).
+You can retrieve data such as a user's top artists and tracks (which requires OAuth2 authentication for security).

 # Using the App
 ## Download & Setup